kappq/codewars-cli/README.md

   test      Test against the sample tests. train     Choose a kata to solve.
 ```
-You can to the same for each subcommand.
+You can do the same for each subcommand.